AndrePatri/WheeBBot-v1/README.md

 - [x] Possibly modify ODrive firmware to also return the measured i_d current on both axes

-- [ ] Modify ODrive firmware so that the position, velocity and torque commands have higher ID priority than the heartbeat and the feedback from the axis (simply swap cmd ids in can_simple.hpp and modify them in create_can_dbc.py)

 - [ ] Flash firmware on the ODrive and test if it works properly (double check if the tup.config file has the correct board version set)

 - [ ] Write a node which reads IMU data on can1 bus and wheel encoders data on can0 and publishes it (with possible post-processing) to a WheeBBot_state topic.
 Initially employ python scripts and the .dbc files.
 In a second phase, explore the possibility of using more efficient c++ code which interfaces with SocketCAN

-- [ ] Write a GUI for visualizing data from the sensors and possibly also interacting with the robot
+- [ ] Write a GUI for visualizing data from the sensors and possibly also interacting with the robot.
+Options: Kivy, TkInter, PyQT or directly use rqt

 - [ ] See if it is possible to include current feedback into the sent messages in the ODrive